top of page

 Before making their choice, criminals will fully briefed on the entire workings of the policy, so they are entirely clear on the decision they are making.
 They will be told the truth, that they can choose to go into normal prisons that run on the current system, and which will mean they will be stripped of nearly every human right and dignity, exposed to all manner of threat, violence, intimidation and persecution, and that the prison system will have almost no power to protect them from any of this, unless they wish to be locked up 24/7 their entire sentence.
 Or they can go into our system where they will be safe, free within the prison, work, earn money, have a full range of leisure pursuits, and rehabilitation.

 We believe given the extreme benefits of our system, and the vastly improved quality of life and rehabilitation it offers, many prisoners would opt into the scheme once they understand how it works and its benefits, and one wing would be full quickly.
-These prisoners will therefore be invested in it working, and they will then establish, perfect, and prove the new system with the officers and prison management.
+These prisoners will therefore be highly invested in it working, and they will then establish, perfect, and prove the new system in partnership with the officers and prison management.

 Ultimate policy.

 Everyone is God is completely clear that if someone has gone as far as committing crimes and/or getting themselves into prison, this immediately demonstrates that many systems in society have had to completely fail.
 The root of all crime (and all human dysfunction) lies in the way we bring up our children and educate them, and therefore the first and universal failure in any situation, is a failure of parenting.
 Children who are brought up in a fully balanced, loving, and disciplined environment, will never be orientated towards committing any crime of any nature.
-For someone to enter prison, there would have to be further failures in the social care system, the education system, the criminal justice system, and ultimately society and government at large.
+For someone to enter prison, there would have had to have been further failures in the social care system, the education system, the criminal justice system, and ultimately society and government at large.
 Our numerous relevant policies ensure protection in every one of these areas, giving many layers of protection, in order to provide every opportunity for the best possible outcome.

-But we remain absolutely clear; that to fully resolve the root of all crime and dysfunction, parenting and education must be carried out correctly for every single child at all times.
+So we remain absolutely clear; that to fully resolve the root of all crime and dysfunction, parenting and education must be carried out correctly for every single child at all times.
 It is our ultimate goal to achieve this, and a reduction of crime to such a low level, that there is no need of a criminal justice system, or for prisons.
 See all the supporting policies below for a full explanation of how we will do this.

 Well being and cost benefits of this policy.